Subtitles and Transcript

 10:05 And then we can also open our hearts, our hearts for the opportunities, for the opportunities also to help others, to make others happy, because nothing makes us more happy than when all of us are happy.
 And when we open our hearts to the opportunities, the opportunities invite us to do something, and that is the third.
 Stop, look, and then go, and really do something.
 And what we can do is whatever life offers to you in that present moment.
 Mostly it's the opportunity to enjoy, but sometimes it's something more difficult.

-12:22 And it doesn't make for equality, but it makes for equal respect, and that is the important thing.
-The future of the world will be a network, not a pyramid, not a pyramid turned upside down.
-The revolution of which I am speaking is a nonviolent revolution, and it's so revolutionary that it even revolutionizes the very concept of a revolution, because a normal revolution is one where the power pyramid is turned upside down and those who were on the bottom are now on the top and are doing exactly the same thing that the ones did before.
+12:23 And it doesn't make for equality, but it makes for equal respect, and that is the important thing.
+The future of the world will be a network, not a pyramid turned upside down.
+The revolution of which I am speaking is a nonviolent revolution, and it's so revolutionary that it even revolutionizes the very concept of a revolution, because the normal revolution is one where the power pyramid is turned upside down and those who were on the bottom are now on the top and are doing exactly the same thing that the ones before.
 What we need is a networking of smaller groups, smaller and smaller groups who know one another, who interact with one another, and that is a grateful world.

 14:15 Thank you.